haiyuan-yu-lab/interact-ppi/docs/modules/esm2_extract_residue_embeddings.md

 # Extract residues in PPI-interface [ESM-2](https://github.com/facebookresearch/esm)

-This module aims to extract residues that participate in PPI interfaces from given two chains, using ESM-2 Protein Language Model (PLM) instead of .
+This module aims to extract residues that participate in PPI interfaces from given two chains, using ESM-2 Protein Language Model (PLM).

 ## Implementation